 Jessica has also spoken at a number of engagements due to her in-depth knowledge of Probate, Estate Planning, and Long-Term Care Planning.
 Some of these include:

-Jennifer Coulter is an associate attorney at Townsend Allala Coulter & Kludt who focuses on estate planning and benefits planning.
-She is also the current El Paso Probate Bar President.
+Jennifer Coulter is a partner at Townsend Allala Coulter & Kludt, PLLC who focuses on estate planning and benefits planning.
+She practices exclusively in the field of elder law, focusing on Medicaid planning, Medicaid Estate Recovery Program avoidance and defense, estate planning, and trusts.
+It is her nursing home Medicaid cases that are her driving passion.
+She is the current El Paso Probate Bar President as well as a member of the National Academy of Elder Law Attorneys.
 Jennifer was studying for an English degree in Lubbock Texas when, at the age of twenty-two she had an illness that caused her to go blind.
 As a result, Jennifer had to navigate the complex governmental benefits system.
 It was a life changing experience that made her want to redirect her life to help others in her community.
 Jennifer changed her major to study psychology and received a BS in Occupational Education from Wayland Baptist University.
 She then went on to the University of Texas School of Law, where she graduated with honors.
 Jennifer joined the firm after graduating and has worked to help her clients plan for their futures, access Long Term Medicaid benefits, and protect their assets.

 She devotes her life to public service, and has served as the President and or Director of all of the following organizations: The El Paso Women’s Bar Association, El Paso Women’s Bar Auxiliary, El Paso Bar Association, El Paso Press Club, El Paso Hispanic Chamber of Commerce, El Paso Association of Hispanic Journalists, and CASA of El Paso.
 She also spent four years as a Director on the Board of Nazareth Care Facility, a non-profit charitable skilled nursing facility.
 It was her work on the Board of Directors for Nazareth that helped her to understand the difficulties in placement of certain individuals with special capacity issues.
 For example, many times persons with advanced dementia, schizophrenia and chronic psychosis find themselves suddenly homeless, because there are few facilities capable of caring for people with advanced dementia and mental illness.
 Ms. Townsend Allala helps these families find permanent homes for their loved ones.